multifacet/0sim-workspace/README.md

 repository: `runner` and `jobserver`.

 - `runner`: executes commands on the remote machine in 0sim. `runner` takes care of reproducible setup and execution.
 It also saves a ton of time.
+In general, `runner` has two types of subcommands:
+    - `setup*` commands do setup/configuration work.
+    - `exp*` command runs experiments.

 - `jobserver`: makes it easy to run a large number of experiments on one or more machines with possibly different parameters, collecting the results and